Marcokorcak/TCP-IP-Attack/README.md

 ## Task 2 Explanation

 In this task, the objective was to replicate a TCP RST attack on telnet connections.
-We were given
+I was given

-a skeleton code where we needed to fill out the source and destination IP addresses.
-We also
+a skeleton code where I needed to fill out the source and destination IP addresses.
+I also

 needed the source and destination port of the tcp packets, along with their sequence numbers.
 In

-order to get all of this information we established a telnet connection using the command “telnet
+order to get all of this information I established a telnet connection using the command “telnet

 10.9.0.5” from the user-1 container.
-Once the connection was established, we loaded up
+Once the connection was established, I loaded up

 wireshark with the filter “host 10.9.0.5 and tcp port 23”.
 Setting this filter allowed us to capture any

 packets that fit these filter requirements and all of the relating information would be displayed.

-When in the telnet connection, we typed a singular letter and packets were received.
-We
+When in the telnet connection, I typed a singular letter and packets were received.
+I

 examined the last packet captured and used the sequence number that was displayed which was